ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Scene Graph - OpenGL Under QML.rst

 In this example, we will also see how it is possible to have values that are exposed to QML which affect the OpenGL rendering.
 We animate the threshold value using a
-`NumberAnimation </sdk/apps/qml/QtQuick/NumberAnimation/>`__ in the QML file and this value is used by the OpenGL shader program that draws the squircles.
+:ref:`NumberAnimation <sdk_qtquick_numberanimation>` in the QML file and this value is used by the OpenGL shader program that draws the squircles.

 .. code:: cpp